huguesvinzant/MachineLearning/project1/README.md

 #### REPRODUCING RESULTS:

 The executable run.py contains the final model (model B) which produces the best classification performance.
 It is our submitted model.
-However, to reproduce results of the other models(models A, C & D), one must decomment respectively parts of the file run.py, while commenting the other parts.
+However, to reproduce results of the other models(models A, C & D), the user is asked which model they want to use by entering the appropriate model (case-sensitive):

-- To obtain model A, decomment Part A or run.py and comment all others parts, that is Part B, Part C and Part D.
+- To obtain model A, press 'A'.
 Type on the shell : python run.py

-- To obtain model B, decomment Part B or run.py and comment all others parts, that is Part A, Part C and Part D.
+- To obtain model B, press 'B'.
 Type on the shell : python run.py

-- To obtain model C, decomment Part C or run.py and comment all others parts, that is Part A, Part B and Part D.
+- To obtain model C, press 'C'.
 Type on the shell : python run.py

-- To obtain model D, decomment Part D or run.py and comment all others parts, that is Part A, Part B and Part C.
+- To obtain model D, press 'D'.
 Type on the shell : python run.py

 #### CODE ARCHITECTURE: